 Substitutions

 • Guanciale, Pancetta, Prosciutto or Bacon – Whatever you have on hand or easy access to.
-I prefer chopped/chunks.
+I prefer chopped/chunks for the best bite.

-• Olive Oil – Extra Virgin is always my go to, but regular works as well.
+• Olive Oil – Extra Virgin Olive Oil is my go to for sauces.
 In a pinch you can substitute canola oil or butter.

 Video